Hacker0x01/docs.hackerone.com/docs/programs/message-hackers.md

 Your message will first go to HackerOne support who will verify the content of the message.
 After verification, your message will be sent to the selected recipients within 1 business day.
 The message will appear from *Your Team (via HackerOne)* and will be no-reply.

+Each recipient will receive a unique email that's specific to them.
+Hackers won't be able to see if anyone else received the same email.

 ![Communicate with hackers3](./images/communicate-with-hackers2.png)